flatironinstitute/spike-front/README.md

 ## Available Scripts

-To install software and packages, you can run:
+To install software and packages, you will need to first run in *both* the root and /client folder:

 ### `yarn install`